Why is Syracuse University requiring all faculty staff and students to get a flu shot or to submit a medical or religious exemption?

 The modified calendar calls for instruction on weekends.
 I have religious restrictions that prevent me from teaching/attending class at certain times.

 As always, faculty have the discretion to modify their class meetings.
 Students who have religious observances should follow the normal religious exemption process to receive accommodations.

-Will labs, studios and other hands-on or experiential learning programs be in-person?
+Are labs, studios and other hands-on or experiential learning programs in-person?